FBI shifts resources to ongoing unrest in Portland, Oregon

 In July, Trump sent agents to protect federal property in downtown Portland, including a courthouse that was a target of protesters.

 Crowds grew into the thousands.
-Agents repeatedly clashed with people over a two-week period, deployed tear gas and arrested those they said were hurling objects and trying to hurt agents and damage property.
+Agents repeatedly clashed with people over a two-week period, used tear gas and arrested those they said were hurling objects and trying to hurt agents and damage property.

-The American Civil Liberties Union on Wednesday filed a lawsuit against Trump and other federal officials related to the agents’ actions, alleging they used excessive force and illegal detentions to try to stamp out Black Lives Matter protests.

 Follow Gillian Flaccus on Twitter at http://www.twitter.com/gflaccus